igormagun/100Percenter/README.md

 * Fill out the initial game list - the first few games will be GTA IV, GTA III and GTA San Andreas.
 I am planning to add more in future releases, but will release with these three
 * Support for subcategories in each individual game's list of tasks
 * Add a quick about page
+* Add icons for the tabs at the bottom of the screen

 ## Future Improvements
 * Split the game list out into different JSON files for each game - a single JSON file will quickly become unwieldy